 Elevation: 8,692 ft

 Peak 8692 is located west of Driggs, Idaho and southeast of Ryan Peak in the Big Hole Mountains.
 Climb Peak 8692 from the northwest via Relay Ridge.
-Consider climbing this peak in conjunction with Ryan Peak, which sits on Relay Ridge.
+Consider climbing this peak in combination with Ryan Peak which is located on Relay Ridge.
 This ridge is named for several communication towers located both on the summit and along the ridge.
 Peak 8692 also can be climbed from pack trails out of Flat Hollow and Kirkham Hollow.
 This update focuses on the Relay Ridge approach.
 USGS Garns Mountain

 Farther past these springs, find the signed intersection and the gravel road (FSR-219) which heads east to Relay Ridge.
 Take this road, as it winds, climbs, switchbacks, and passes through Packsaddle Basin before it ends at a turnaround just southwest of the true summit of Ryan Peak.
 Park at the turnaround.

 There are a few small areas along Relay Ridge road to pull over and park if you can not drive to the turnaround.
 However, stopping short of Relay Ridge itself will result in a substantially longer approach.

 A high-clearance vehicle provides the best travel, as the road is steep and may be rutted in places.
 We have 4WD but did not use it.
 That said, we saw a rented Toyota Corolla at the turnaround.
 However, the driver was apprehensive about the descent, so consider a more substantial vehicle than a sedan.

 If you can’t drive all the way to the turnaround, you could hike along the road to Packsaddle Basin, Relay Ridge, and FST-225.
 We didn’t see any hikers on the road and we also passed several vehicles.
 Use caution if hiking along the road.
 While it is hike-able, it is steep and obscured with vegetation in places.
 Motorists may not see you and are not accustomed to encountering hikers.

 However, if you face this problem, consider backtracking to the pack trail originating at Graham Springs.
 This trail travels southeast, paralleling Relay Ridge and Calamity Creek, and accesses Peak 8692 from the south.